 Restoring Your Elbow's Flexibility and Strength

-Physical Therapy is a beneficial way to help decrease pain in the soft tissue, restore atrophied muscles and improve elbow, forearm and wrist strength and mobility.
-The type of physical therapy and the duration will be dependent on the extent of your injury.
+PT is a very helpful way to decrease pain in the soft tissue, restore strength to atrophied muscles and improve elbow, forearm and wrist strength and mobility.
+Your physical therapist will start you on a program will be tailored for your tennis elbow injury.

-Once your pain starts to diminish, a physiotherapist will also set up an individualized arm and shoulder strengthening and stretching exercise program for you to perform at home or in the gym.
+Once your pain starts to reduce, a physical therapist (PT) will also set up an individualized arm and shoulder strengthening and stretching exercise program for you to perform at home or in the gym.